hoppscotch/hopp-cli/README.md

 - `-u` for the `Username` in Basic Auth
 - `-p` for the `password` in Basic Auth

-### There are 2 flags especially for the data management requests like POST,PUT,PATCH and DELETE
+### There are 2 flags especially for the data management requests like POST, PUT, PATCH and DELETE

 - `-c` or `--ctype` for the _Content Type_
 - `-b` or `--body` for the Data Body, this can be of json, html or plain text based on the request.

 > Enclose the body in Single Quotes(\')